 The number of records within the National Biodiversity Network Gateway has increased from 15 million at the start of 2004 to 68.7 million at the start of 2012, and to 131.3 million at the end of March 2017, at which time the Gateway closed and was replaced by the NBN Atlas.
-Since the start of 2012 there has been an increase of 62.5 million records.
+Since the start of the NBN Atlas in April 2017 there has been an increase of 81.9 million records to the end of May 2018.

-The number of publicly accessible records which are at 1km2 resolution or better increased from 10.5 million at the start of January 2010, to 35.2 million at the end of March 2017.
+The number of publicly accessible records which are at 1km2 resolution or better increased from 10.5 million at the start of January 2010, to 35.2 million at the end of March 2017 in the National

 Good policy making and evaluation is based on evidence.
 Millions of biological observations (records) have been recorded in the UK over the past century by a wide variety of organisations and individuals.
-This indicator provides an evaluation of the number of records added to the National Biodiversity Network (NBN) Gateway in a particular year, and the resolution of those data, as a proxy for the evidence available to underpin conservation decision making.
+This indicator provides an evaluation of the number of records added to the National Biodiversity Network (NBN) Atlas which replaced the NBN Gateway, in a particular year, and the resolution of those data, as a proxy for the evidence available to underpin conservation decision making.